FAQs

 What kind of bedding should I send with my child?

 A sleeping bag and a pillow is best.
-If you do not own a sleeping bag, sheets and a blanket will also work.
+However sheets and a blanket will also work.
 For bedding, we recommend a single fitted sheet to fit our bunks.

 Should I send snacks with my child?